inspiredlabs/cwb.us.org/README.md

 Current `CTA` messaging (Feb.
 2023):

-- You can make a difference to displaced children.
-- We Bring Laughter Where It's Needed Most
+- [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): We Bring Laughter Where It's Needed Most
+- [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): _Our Mission: Clowns Without Borders (CWB – USA) offers joy and laughter to relieve the suffering of all persons, especially children, who live in areas of crisis including refugee camps, conflict zones and territories in situations of emergency.
+Vision&hellip;_
 - [Buffer](https://clownswithoutborders.start.page/): _Resilience through laughter_
 - [Kindful](https://clownswithoutborders.kindful.com/): _Give Laughter_
 - [Twitter](https://twitter.com/CWBUSA): _CWB offers laughter to bring relief to children living in crisis areas.
 We also seek to raise our society’s awareness of affected populations._
 - [Current website donate page](https://clownswithoutborders.org/donate-clowns-without-borders/): _You can make a difference to displaced children.
 Everyone deserves to laugh._
 - [Facebook](https://www.facebook.com/clownswithoutborders.usa/): _Sharing resilience through laughter to bring relief to children living in crisis areas._
 - [Instagram](https://www.instagram.com/clownswithoutborders/): _Laughing Matters - where all other resources are scarce, laughter can and should be abundant._
-- [Current homepage](https://clownswithoutborders.org/donate-clowns-without-borders/): _Our Mission: Clowns Without Borders (CWB – USA) offers joy and laughter to relieve the suffering of all persons, especially children, who live in areas of crisis including refugee camps, conflict zones and territories in situations of emergency._
 - [Youtube](https://www.youtube.com/@clownswithoutbordersusa): No about page.

 The solution: Use `Impact Language` and **Repeat, Repeat, Repeat**.